cpoeppelbaum/DynamicMappingSystem/README.md

 ### V2

 The second version uses custom registration methods with generic parameters.
-This registration of the converters also stores the source and target types in a dictionary by basically using the "toString" of the generic parameters as keys and the types as values.
+This registration of the mappers also stores the source and target types in a dictionary by basically using the "toString" of the generic parameters as keys and the types as values.
 Therefore no reflection is used anymore.
 The use of IServiceCollection could be easily reintroduced by providing an extension method which does the "AddSingleton" while also calling the custom Registration method.

 ## Dependencies